oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

   | user2 | pass2    |
 ```

-1. ```Feature: User login``` starts the feature and gives it a title.
+1. The line ```Feature: User login``` starts the feature and gives it a title.
 2. Behat does not parse the next 3 lines of text.
 (In order to...
 As an...
 I need to...).
-  These lines simply provide context to the people reading your feature,
+  These lines provide a human-readable context to the people who will review or modify this feature.
+They
-  and describe the business value derived from the inclusion of the feature in your software.
+  describe the business value derived from the inclusion of the feature in the software.
-3. ```Scenario: Success login``` starts the scenario,
-  and contains a description of the scenario.
+3. The line ```Scenario: Success login``` starts the scenario and provides a description of the scenario.
-4. The next 6 lines are the scenario steps, each of which is matched to a regular expression defined in Context.
+4. The next 6 lines are the scenario steps.
+Every step is matched to a regular expression that is defined in the Context.
-5. ```Scenario Outline: Fail login``` starts the next scenario.
+5. The line ```Scenario Outline: Fail login``` starts the next scenario.
-  Scenario Outlines allow express examples through the use of a template with placeholders
+  In the scenario outline, the placeholders are used instead of the actual values, and the values for scenario execution are provided as a set of examples below he outline.
+Scenario Outlines helps you run these steps several time, iterating through the values provided in the ```Examples:``` section and thus testing the same flow with different input.
-  The Scenario Outline steps provide a template which is never directly run.
+  The Scenario Outline is a template which is never run on its own.
-  A Scenario Outline is run once for each row in the Examples section beneath it (except for the first header row).
+  Instead, a Scenario that follows an outline runs once for each row in the Examples section beneath it (except for the first header row that is skipped).
-  Think of a placeholder like a variable.
+  Think of a placeholder as of a variable.
-  It is replaced with a real value from the Examples: table row,
+  It is replaced with a real value from the ``Examples:`` table row,
-  where the text between the placeholder angle brackets matches that of the table column header.
+  where the text between the placeholder angle brackets (e.g., <login>) matches the text of the table column header (e.g., | login |).

 ## Troubleshooting